k-m-irfan/Fun_With_Image_Processing/README.md

         ![Untitled](./res/Untitled%2046.png)

-- Finally, if the `push` was successful, reload or navigate to the “CV_Builder_Series” repo, and you can see all your files have been uploaded to GitHub.
+- Finally, if the `push` was successful, reload or navigate to your repo, and you can see all your files have been uploaded to GitHub.

     ![Untitled](./res/Untitled%2047.png)